 4. WCOE: Be Wild, Be Creative, Be Original, Be Experimental.

 Have your imagination run wild!
-Werewolves, vampires, the majority has already made stories and read stories with them in it; but how about twisting them a little bit, with experiments where it could take you away from the traditional narratives.
+Werewolves, vampires, the majority has already made stories and read stories with them in it, and it doesn't mean that these tropes are overused since they can still be used in stories in a useful, powerful manner.
+But how about twisting them a little bit, with experiments where it could take you away from the traditional narratives.
 Make your monsters more clandestine from one's perspective, or be trivial to explore and create horror from even the most common things (much like how Stephen King create his works).
 Sometimes, humans or the characters themselves are the monsters but vaguely disguised as one.
 If you're having a hard time, try to remember one of your abhorred or horrific nightmares when you were a kid, and then finally come up with something that's more interesting on your part as the writer and spine-shivering for your readers.